top of page

 Personal Storytelling and Conversation.

-What happens when irrationality is not in a person, but embedded in institutions, technologies, or complex systems that increasingly shape decisions?
+What if the concept of irrationality is not limited to humans, but embedded in institutions, technologies, and systems that increasingly shape decisions?
 This closing session explores how negotiation is influenced by forces beyond individual behaviour – from slow-moving bureaucracies and organizational routines to artificial intelligence and autonomous systems.
-Through examples, personal stories and expert insights, participants will consider how algorithms, policy structures, and automated systems interact with human biases, and how negotiators might respond to these dynamics.
-The session invites reflection on the “next generation” of negotiation – where understanding rationality means engaging not only with people, but also with the systems and machines that increasingly shape outcomes.
+It features Claude Bruderlein, US Attorney and specialist in the Laws of War with over 30 years of frontline negotiation experience; Ugne Fink-Jensen, international business negotiator and tech lawyer with expertise in high-stakes IT, digital and innovation negotiations; and Hansjörg Eberle, Founder and Director of the Fondation Suisse de Déminage (FSD), specializing in humanitarian demining and peacebuilding.
+Through examples, personal stories, and expert insights, participants will examine how algorithms, institutional rules, and automated systems interact with human biases, and how negotiators can anticipate, adapt, and design approaches for these complex dynamics.
+The session encourages a forward-looking discussion on designing negotiation strategies that account for systemic bias, complexity, and uncertainty.

 17:00 – 18:00 CET | Closing Session